samclane/LIFX-Control-Panel/README.md

 `LIFX-Control-Panel-demo.exe` features several "Dummy" bulbs in addition to any real devices on your network.
 You can use this distribution to test the software on computers that do not have a LIFX device on the LAN.

 Starting the program takes a moment, as it first must scan your LAN for any LIFX devices.

 # Running the source code
+You can now install through PyPI, by running `pip install lifx-control-panel`.
+This will automatically install dependencies.

-To install the dependencies, run `pip install -r requirements.txt`.
+To manually install the dependencies, run `pip install -r requirements.txt`.
 PyHook3 has given me some grief installing from pip in the past, but your millage may vary.

 To run the code from source, simply run `python gui.pyw` from the command line.
 To run with "Dummy" devices included,